punlife/SoftwareEngineering_Year2_AndroidApp/indi_report/akhil_ashok.md

 - Attended project management lecture held by IBM.

 ## Week 5
-- Write the minutes for supervised meeting
+- Wrote the minutes for supervised meeting
-- Created the Use Case diagram for our prject.
-- Attended project management lecture held by IBM.
+- Justified design choices in supervised meeting
+-

 ## Week 6
+- Took minutes for supervised meeting
+- Began coding
+- Started in the GUI for the game

 ## Week 7